-On July 26, 2019, Smith.ai hosted a webinar where Rachel Halldorson, a member of the business development team at Bench Accounting, joined Maddy Martin, Head of Growth and Education at Smith.ai, to discuss the common problems that small businesses face and how they can prioritize high-impact solutions to not only simplify their workload, but improve operations and efficiency, reduce interruptions, and increase their profit margins, among other benefits, in order to build a more sustainable, scalable small business.
+On July 26, 2019, Smith.ai hosted a webinar, during which Rachel Halldorson, a member of the business development team at Bench Accounting, joined Maddy Martin, head of growth and education at Smith.ai, to discuss the common problems that small businesses face in managing their time and tasks as well as how they can prioritize high-impact solutions to not only simplify their workload, but improve operations and efficiency, reduce interruptions, and increase their profit margins, among other benefits, in order to build a more sustainable, scalable small business.

 For a deeper look at this discussion, we've provided a full transcript of the webinar below, edited for readability.
 You can watch the full webinar by clicking on the video below.
 This webinar is also available to watch for free on YouTube.
 For more tips and tricks on how to better run your small business, subscribe to our YouTube channel!

 This is a webinar jointly presented by Smith.ai and Bench Accounting, and I have Rachel Halldorson here.
 I'm Maddy Martin with Smith.ai, and we're going to be talking about strengthening your small business with outsourcing and automation.

 So just one housekeeping note, we do have the deck link available to you so that you can review the slides at your leisure; it is bit.ly/Bench-SmithAI.

 So, anything that we don't get to or you want more information on, or you want to review our contact information, which is at the end, then feel free to take a look and that will be available to you online anytime.